Lowest Tax Burden for Capital-Intensive Manufacturing Operations (Tax Foundation, 2021)

-Delaware’s Division of Revenue administers tax credits against the corporate and personal income taxes, gross receipts tax, public utility tax and many others.
-Applications and forms are available through the Division of Revenue or through other administrative agencies as prescribed by law.
+Delaware offers a myriad of options for tax credits and incentives administered through the Delaware’s Division of Revenue and other administrative agencies.
+The various tax credits are available to use against the corporate and personal income taxes, gross receipts tax, public utility tax and many others.

 Title 30, Ch.20, S.9; Form 2080DE